vitormendes140597/jobsity-data-engineer-challenge/README.md

 <img src="images/table_count.png" alt="drawing"/>

-### Weekly Average number of trips - Performance
+#### Weekly Average number of trips - Performance

 Since I've modeled that in a timeseries way and also I'm using TimescaleDB, I could achieve a very good performance (15.9 seconds) in this query which envolves basically a full scan in database + OLAP operations.

-Take notice that database cache feature was not enabled.
+*OBS: Database cache feature was not enabled.*

 <img src="images/olap_query_count.png" alt="drawing"/>

+#### Ingestion - Performance

+Notice that Data Ingestor API is not resposible for write data into my Database, actually it just coordinate db actions.
+On db side, I've decided to use ```COPY``` command since it's database native and performs much better for bulk inserts than any other possible tool in this scenario like pandas dataframes.

+It takes approx 1.3 minutes to ingest 5 million rows.